I wasn't expecting an opportunity to take early retirement when it occurred in 1987;

 but I hadn't thought through "what I enjoy and where was the place of my choice".

 At the time, I was living in my parents' home in Merchantville, NJ (which I had inherited)--I had

 lived there on and off during my entire life, but I knew

 without thinking that I didn't want to remain there!

 While I continued to work for my former employers as a consultant, I began facing the longer-term issues.
 I also began writing a book about the technical work I had been doing.
 Writing turned out to be an activity that I enjoyed and that has continued ever since--Twelve books, now.

-As far as "the place of my choice", it turned out to be Northern California, which is described on another page.
+As far as "the place of my choice", that turned out to be Northern California, which is described on another page.
 I moved in 1998 from New Jersey to a custom-designed (by me) property in California.